Tips for Cleaning and Setting a Table

 Clean the Table

 The table is something that has to be clean.
 If you use linen, be ready to change the tablecloth between guests if needed.
-Not everyone is nice and tidy when they eat, and if gravy or something spills, your next guests shouldn’t be exposed.
+Not everyone is nice and tidy when they eat, and if gravy or something spills, your next guests shouldn’t be expose.
 If you use butcher paper, change it after every set of guests.
 Otherwise, wipe the table down with a sanitizing solution, not just a wet rag.

 Wipe Down Condiments

-Whether it is just the salt and pepper shakers or there is ketchup, BBQ sauce, and other items, the bottles need to be wiped down.
+Whether it is just the salt and pepper shakers or there is ketchup, BBQ sauce, and other items, the bottles need to be wipe down.
 Many people will get the bottles all sticky and bussers don’t always think about wiping them down before they turn a table over.

 Provide Clean Menus